pegros/PEG_LIST/help/sfpegIconDsp.md

 </g>
 ```

-Please refer to the standard [lightning-icon](https://developer.salesforce.com/docs/component-library/bundle/lightning-icon/documentation) ccomponent for more details about how custom icons work.
+Please refer to the standard [lightning-icon](https://developer.salesforce.com/docs/component-library/bundle/lightning-icon/documentation) component for more details about how custom icons work.